Density Formula

 What do the symbols mean in the Density formula?

-\rho is density, m is mass, and V is volume.
+is density, is mass, and is volume.

 Why is the Density formula important in Physics?